 - Know For: Use of special effects and technology.

 The Lav Kush Ram Lila Committee, established in 1979, is renowned for involving celebrities and actors from Bollywood.
-However, this year they will share the stage with politicians, who will also play roles in the enactment of The Ramayana.
-Vijay Sampla, Minister of State for Social Justice and Empowerment, will portray Nishad Raj.
-Bhojpuri actor-turned-politician and Delhi BJP President Manoj Tiwari will play the role of Angad.
-Shobha Vijender, Councilor and wife of BJP leader Vijender Gupta, will be seen as Ahilya.
-John Abraham will be the chief guest on Dussehra.
+However, in recent years it has been inviting well known politicians to share the stage and play roles in the enactment of The Ramayana too.
+In addition, there are special sets and stunt artists.
+Expect to see Hanuman flying, and Ram and Ravan engaging in mid-air battle.
 The burning of Ravan takes place with special hi-tech effects and is particularly dazzling.
-There's usually a cultural show afterwards
+There's usually a cultural show afterward.

 - Where: Lal Qila Maidan (Red Fort Ground) at the Red Fort.